hudson-trading/corral/doc/05_reference.md

 * `void ParkingLot::unparkAll()`
   : Resumes one or all currently parked tasks; no-op if there aren't any.
   Has no effect on any tasks `park()`ed afterwards.

+* `bool ParkingLot::empty() const noexcept`
+  : Returns whether there are no currently parked tasks.

 ### Semaphore